fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 If you need to revert or remove firmware from a device that has been updated, you need to reset your device to its factory settings.
 Reset your device using the instructions from its manufacturer.

 ### Configure Maintenance window

+> [!WARNING]
+> We are improving our services to enhance security, performance, and overall experience.
+To ensure continued functionality of your Teams Android devices, it is recommended to update them as soon as the latest versions are available.
+To help you with this process, Microsoft Teams certified devices will continue to be automatically updated at an accelerated pace and will not follow Maintenance window configured as below.
+Devices will get updated between 1AM to 4AM as per device local time.
+This behavior will continue until informed explicitly through dedicated communication.

 If you want to configure the Maintenance window for a device, do the following steps:

 1. Sign in to Microsoft Teams admin center by going to https://admin.teams.microsoft.com.